-While you’re at it, do also place a call DigSafe (811), a nationwide service that will notify local utility companies that you plan to dig.
+While you’re at it, do also place a call to DigSafe (811), a nationwide service that will notify local utility companies that you plan to dig.
 These can determine whether their buried lines will be in the way and mark their exact locations.

 DO start with a good foundation.

-DON’T lay blocks on an unlevel surface.
+DON’T lay blocks on a surface that isn’t level.